Matcha Powder Price in India: What You Should Expect to Pay in 2026

 What is a good price for matcha in India?

 A good price for culinary-grade matcha in India is Rs 700–900 per 30g.
-This gives you 30 servings at about Rs 25–30 per cup.
+This gives you 30 servings.
+Each cup costs about Rs 25–30.
 Ceremonial grade costs Rs 1,200–2,500 per 30g.
-Anything below Rs 500 per 30g is almost certainly low quality, adulterated, or not real matcha.
+Anything below Rs 500 per 30g is bad quality.
+It might be mixed with other things.
+Or it might not be real matcha at all.

 Is matcha available in India at a reasonable price?